roboflow/supervision/examples/heatmap_and_track/README.md

 - `--source_weights_path`: Required.
 Specifies the path to the weights file for the YOLO model.
 This file contains the trained model data necessary for object detection.
 - `--source_video_path`: Required.
 The path to the source video file that will be analyzed.
-This is the input video on which traffic flow analysis will be performed.
+This is the input video on which crowd analysis will be performed.
 - `--target_video_path` (optional): The path to save the output video with annotations.
 If not specified, the processed video will be displayed in real-time without being saved.